Wonders & Worth

 4. Taj Mahal and Tolerance: discussing the intricacies of the Taj Mahal as a tomb, then relating that to our own "inner tombs": where do we put away ideas and stories that shape our beliefs?
 How do those beliefs then affect how we treat and accept others?

 Mollie earned a BS in Anthropology from Emory University.
-Combining her knowledge of anthropology and yoga, Mollie studies the way vicarious trauma affects first responders, service providers, and caregivers and focuses on efforts to reduce burn out and increase resiliency.
+Combining her knowledge of anthropology and yoga, Mollie studies the way vicarious trauma affects advocates, service providers, and caregivers and focuses on efforts to reduce burn out and increase resiliency and hope.